 Thanksgiving is just around the corner!
 Are you ready?
 I know that many of us are working on incorporating more technology and digital activities in our classrooms.
-So, I have rounded up a variety of virtual Thanksgiving activities for you!
+So, I have rounded up a variety of Thanksgiving activities for you!

 Thanksgiving Educational Videos